itscodezero/react-sp-people-picker/README.md

 }
 ```

-just implement handleSelect(user) method which has selected SP User object as parameter.
+Just implement handleSelect(user) method which gets the selected SP User object as parameter.

 ## License